kiryl-volkau/kiryl-blog/content/posts/spring-boot-starters.md

 At first glance, they just seemed like convenient libraries with some pre-made configuration.
 But actually, they are what makes Spring Boot fast, easy to use, and help keep your `pom.xml` clean.

-Early in my career, I didn’t think much about what was happening under the hood.
-I just added `spring-boot-starter-web` and created REST controllers — without even asking myself how it really works.
+Early in my career, I didn't think much about what was happening under the hood.
+I just added `spring-boot-starter-web` and created REST controllers, without even asking myself how it really works.

 In this post, I want to talk more about Spring Boot Starters:

 - How they work
 - Why they are valuable
-- How to create your own Spring Boot Starter

 ## What is Spring Boot Starter ?

 Spring Boot Starters are ready-to-use sets of dependencies that you can quickly add to your project.
-They give you everything you need to start working with Spring and related tools — without searching for examples or adding each dependency manually.
+They give you everything you need to start working with Spring and related tools, without searching for examples or adding each dependency manually.

 For example, if you want to use Spring with JPA for database access, you just add the `spring-boot-starter-data-jpa` to